POM: Prescription only medicine

 Absorption of clobazam is virtually complete after oral administration.
 Approximately 85% is protein bound in man.
 It is metabolised by demethylation and hydroxylation.
 It is excreted unchanged and as metabolites in the urine (87%) and faeces.

-The peak plasma level of clobazam after oral administration of Clobazam Oral Suspension 10 mg/5 ml was slightly higher than that observed after administration of a reference 10 mg tablet in a single dose, randomised, crossover bioequivalence study (mean Cmax 267.5 ± 64.5 ng/mL and 220.4 ± 49.9 ng/mL, respectively).
+The peak plasma level of clobazam after oral administration of [Invented name] Clobazam oral suspension 2 mg/ml was higher than that observed after administration of a reference 10 mg tablet in a single dose, randomised, crossover bioequivalence study (mean Cmax 267.5 ± 64.5 ng/ml and 220.4 ± 49.9 ng/ml, respectively).

 Xanthan Gum (E415)

 Sodium Propyl Hydroxybenzoate (E217)